The House by the Cemetery: Plot

 A woman looks for her boyfriend in an abandoned house.
 After discovering his body stabbed with scissors, she is killed with a French knife and dragged through a cellar door by a monstrous figure.

 Meanwhile, Bob Boyle and his parents, Norman and Lucy, move into a house in New Whitby, Massachusetts.
 Norman's ex-colleague, Dr. Peterson, who murdered his mistress before committing suicide, was the previous owner.
 The Boyles are to stay there while Norman researches old houses.
 As his mother packs, Bob notices a photograph of a house in which a girl is standing at the window with a fearful expression.
 In New Whitby, Boston, Bob waits in his parents' car while they collect the house keys.
 The girl from the photograph, Mae Freudstein, appears across the street and warns him to stay away.
 Only Bob can see her.
 In the real estate office, Mrs. Laura Gittleson is annoyed when her colleague hands the couple "the Freudstein keys."
 She insists that it is called "Oak Mansion" and promises to find the Boyles a babysitter.

-Oak Mansion is in a poor state of repair.
+Oak Mansion is in poor condition.
 The cellar door is locked and nailed shut.
 A woman arrives and introduces herself as Ann, the babysitter.
 That night, Norman hears noises and finds Ann unblocking the cellar door.
 The next day, Norman goes to the library to peruse Peterson's materials.
-The chief librarian, Mr. Wheatley, appears to recognize him but Norman claims that he is mistaken.
+The chief librarian, Mr. Wheatley, appears to recognize him, but Norman claims that he is mistaken.
 The assistant librarian then informs Norman that Peterson conducted private research at the house.
 He studied records of area disappearances and other demographic data.

 Mae shows Bob a tombstone on the grounds marked "Mary Freudstein" and says she is not buried there.
 Indoors, Lucy finds the tombstone of "Jacob Tess Freudstein" while sweeping the hallway.
 Norman later reassures her that it is normal for some older houses to have indoor tombs.
 He opens the cellar door and walks down the stairs, only to be attacked by a bat, which will not let go until he stabs it repeatedly.
-Spooked, the family drives to the real estate office and demands to be re-housed but are told it will be days before they can move.
+Spooked, the family drives to the real estate office and demands to be re-housed, but are told it will be days before they can move.
 While the Boyles are at the hospital to treat Norman's injuries from the bat, Mrs. Gittleson arrives at the house to tell them of a new property.
 Letting herself in, she stands over the Freudstein tombstone, which cracks apart, pinning her ankle.
 The killer then stabs Gittleson to death with a fireplace poker and drags her into the cellar.